 (3) Click on and complete the eform “Request Replacement of Form I-20/DS-2019”, and select request reason “Travel Signature”.

-[NOTE: Students on Post-Completion F-1 OPT, F-1 STEM OPT Extension, or J-1 Academic Training will upload copies of employment confirmation letters from their employers that include salary or stipend information as part of their financial support documentation. https://iso.mit.edu/visas-and-travel/traveling-during-f1-opt-stem-opt/]
+NOTE: Students on Post-Completion F-1 OPT, F-1 STEM OPT Extension, or J-1 Academic Training may upload copies of employment confirmation letters from their employers that include salary or stipend information as part of their financial support documentation. https://iso.mit.edu/visas-and-travel/traveling-during-f1-opt-stem-opt/].
+Alumni on OPT/STEM OPT/Academic Training need to show funding support for living expenses of at least US$4,000 per month (US$48,000 for 12 months).

 The financial documentation will also need to be carried when traveling to present to the U.S. Embassy/Consulate (if applying for a new entry visa) and/or to U.S. Customs and Border Protection when re-entering the U.S.